Noctis101/code-challenges/README.md

-# Code Challenges
-This is a repository for accepting submissions for coding challenges.

 ## Challenge #3 — Bug Fixing Challenge
 Below are three self-contained bug-fix scenarios.
 You are only required to solve one.